inaz2/GoSplit/README.md

 Regarding SIZE specified with the -b option, unit specifications such as 1K and 1KiB are omitted, and only the number of bytes is specified.
 Regarding CHUNKS specified with the -n option, detailed specifications such as K/N and l/N are omitted, and only the number of output files N is specified.

-The suffix of the output file name has been fixed at two characters aa-zz, omitting the extension when the number increases.
+The suffix of the output file name is limited to two characters aa-zz, omitting the length extension when the number increases.
-Therefore, the process ends with an error when the 676th output is executed.
+Therefore, the process exits with an error after the 676th output.

 ## LICENSE